Dagzoo Transform Reference

 f(Z_{\text{base}})\) (initial node latent) -> downstream node

-pipeline -> converter extraction ->
+pipeline -> feature converter extraction ->

 X/y.